lareferencia/lrw-angular/la-referencia/example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Instalation

+Run `npm install`

+## Port cofig

+U need to use port 8080, so, for Develompet server run `ng serve --port 8080`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 8080` for a dev server.
+Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding